Chimor: Economy

 Chan Chan could be said to have developed a bureaucracy due to the elite's controlled access to information.
 The economic and social system operated through the import of raw materials, where they were processed into prestige goods by artisans at Chan Chan.
 The elite at Chan Chan made the decisions on most other matters concerning organization, monopolizing production, storage of food and products, and distribution or consumption of goods.

 The majority of the citizens in each ciudadela were artisans.
 In the late Chimú, about 12,000 artisans lived and worked in Chan Chan alone.
 They engaged in fishing, agriculture, craft work, and trade.
-Artisans were forbidden to change their profession, and were grouped in the ciudadela according to their area of specialization.
+Artisans were forbidden to change their profession and were grouped in the ciudadela according to their area of specialisation.
 Archeologists have noted a dramatic increase in Chimú craft production, and they believe that artisans may have been brought to Chan Chan from another area taken as a result of Chimú conquest.
 As there is evidence of both metalwork and weaving in the same domestic unit, it is likely that both men and women were artisans.
-They engaged in fishing, agriculture, and metallurgy, and made ceramics and textiles from cotton and the wool of llama, alpaca, and vicuña.
-People used reed fishing canoes (displayed in the image on the right), hunted, and traded using bronze coins.
+They engaged in fishing, agriculture, and metallurgy and made ceramics and textiles from cotton and the wool of llama, alpaca, and vicuña.
+People used reed fishing canoes (displayed in the image on the right), hunted, and traded.

 Subsistence and agriculture

 The Chimú developed mainly through intensive farming techniques and hydraulic work, which joined valleys to form complexes, such as the Chicama-Moche complex, which was a combination of two valleys in La Libertad.
 The Lambayeque linked the valleys of La Leche, Lambayeque, Reque, and Saña Jequetepeque.
 They developed an excellent agricultural techniques which expanded the strength of their cultivated areas.
 Huachaques were sunken farms where land was withdrawn to work the moist, sandy soil underneath, an example of which is Tschudi.

 The Chimú used walk-in wells, similar to those of the Nazca, to draw water, and reservoirs to contain the water from rivers.
-This system increased the productivity of the land, which increased Chimú wealth, and likely contributed to the formation of a bureaucratic system.
-The Chimú cultivated beans, sweet potato, papaya, and cotton with their reservoir and irrigation system.
+This system increased the productivity of the land, which increased Chimú wealth and likely contributed to the formation of a bureaucratic system.
+The Chimú cultivated beans, sweet potatoes, papaya, and cotton with their reservoir and irrigation system.
 This focus on large-scale irrigation persisted until the Late Intermediate period.
 At this point, there was a shift to a more specialized system that focused on importing and redistributing resources from satellite communities.
 There appears to have been a complex network of sites that provided goods and services for Chimú subsistence.
 Many of these sites produced commodities that the Chimú could not.

-Many sites relied on marine resources, but after the advent of agriculture, there were more sites further inland, where marine resources were harder to attain.
-Keeping llamas arose as a supplemental way of attaining meat, but by the Late Intermediate period and Late Horizon, inland sites used llamas as a main resource, although they maintained contact with coastal sites to use supplemental marine resources.
+Many sites relied on marine resources, but after the advent of agriculture, there were more sites further inland, where marine resources were harder to obtain.
+Keeping llamas arose as a supplemental way of obtaining meat, but by the Late Intermediate period and Late Horizon, inland sites used llamas as a main resource, although they maintained contact with coastal sites to use supplemental marine resources.
 They also made masks.